Omar-p/learning-notes/aws/aws.md

   - u can have 2 rules without 30 days gap.

-- in single rule to move from s3 to [s3-ia or S3-1-AZ-IA] rule applied after 30 days, and to move with the same rule to galcier class u need to wait another 30 days.
+- in single rule to move from s3 to [s3-ia or S3-1-AZ-IA] rule applied after 30 days, and to move with the same rule to glacier class u need to wait another 30 days.

 - smaller objects can cost more on classes under standard because (minimum size).
 - <img src="./images/s3/s3-lifecycle.png" width="850" height="500">